fapingalot/HentaiCrawler/README.md

 And you can download all saved with the scripts in the ``bin/update/`` folder

-## ONLY FOR LINUX NEEDES: wget, xclip
+## ONLY FOR LINUX NEEDES: curl, xclip